The FCC officially proposes to end net neutrality rules (but it’s not over yet)

 It would also remove the “general conduct” rule and reclassify mobile broadband so it won’t be a telecommunication service either.
 That’s all sort of moot, though, because without the authority of Title II, the rules aren’t worth the paper they’re printed on.

+“if you unequivocally trust that your broadband provider will always put the public interest over their self-interest or the interest of their stockholders, then the Destroying Internet Freedom NPRM is for you,” she wrote, using her preferred term for the “Restoring Internet Freedom” order.

+“It contains a hollow theory of trickle-down internet economics,” she continued, “suggesting that if we just remove enough regulations from your broadband provider, they will automatically improve your service, pass along discounts from those speculative savings, deploy more infrastructure with haste, and treat edge providers fairly.”

-But this isn’t the end of the process; we’re smack dab in the middle.
+The proposal passed, but this isn’t the end of the process; we’re smack dab in the middle.
 How it works is a little convoluted, but that’s sort of the rule when it comes to making (or unmaking) federal regulations.

 Next comes a three-month comment period, during which we can submit notes of support or opposition to the rule — and they can be a little more specific now that the questions in the NPRM have been answered.
 Note that the FCC asked for this input and will check it out, but they’re not obliged in any way to change the rule or their votes based on public opinion.